BMW motorcycle deep oil pan

 Stripped pan bolts

 The pan bolts are easily stripped out of the threads in the crankcase.
 It is easy to think that they must be tight so that they don’t fall out.
 I am sure that it is possible for one to fall out.
 That would be really bad, depending on the model, as all of the oil would run out very quickly.
 I have never seen this happen.
-What does happen is that owners over tighten the bolts and strip out the threads and don’t know it.
+What happens is that owners over tightens the bolts and strips out the threads and doesn’t know it.
 Then it leaks.
 The bolts only need to be tightened up a very small amount.
 There is a variety of types of gasket material available.
 The /2 used a cork gasket.
 That one was a bit difficult because the gasket would shrink and leak.
 It needed to be tightened up soon after use.
 That pan is made of sheet metal and would easily warp.
 Over tightening easily warps it and then it leaks.
 Use your favorite sealer on the gasket and bolts.
 Oil can run down the threads of the bolts.
 Then gently tighten up the bolts.
 Then check them often at first.

 I understand that silicone gaskets are now available and they seal well.

 One choice of a pan for the /2.
 Photo from Jim, thanks

 One email I received.